docarray/docarray/docs/fundamentals/document/index.md

 {class}`~docarray.document.Document` is the basic data type in DocArray.
 Whether you're working with text, image, video, audio, 3D meshes or the nested or the combined of them, you can always represent them as Document.

-A Document object has a predefined data structure as below, each of the attributes can be set/get with the dot expression as you would do with any Python object.
+A Document object has a predefined data schema as below, each of the attributes can be set/get with the dot expression as you would do with any Python object.

 | Attribute   | Type               | Description |
 |-------------|--------------------| ----------- |